Nara1469/portfolio/README.md

 ## Solution

-This is a single-page application for a web developer's portfolio.
-The portfolio is presented with a page containing a header, a section for content, and a footer component, which is appeared on multiple pages:
+This is a single-page application for my portfolio.
+The website is presented with a page containing a header, and a footer component, which is appeared on multiple pages.

 * A single `Header` component: The header is presented with the name and navigation with titles corresponding to different sections of the portfolio.

-* A single `Navigation` component: Within the header, the navbar is used to conditionally render About Me, Project, Contact, and Resume sections.
+* A single `Navigation` component: Within the header, the navbar is used to conditionally render About Me, Project, Contact Me, and Resume sections.

 * A single `Icons` component: The icons component is presented with Phone, Email, Github, and LinkedIn `Material UI` icons with links.
 I tested to use the `Material UI` library only on this component.